What to Do When Your 5 Year Old Won’t Stay in Bed

 During the day, you might say, “I know you’ve been getting out of bed to stay up and play, but that’s actually not helping you get the rest you need.
 Tonight, we’ll make sure that you stay in bed so you can get enough sleep.”

-And include details so that he knows what to expect.
+Include details so that he knows what to expect.
 “After we read our bedtime stories, I’ll kiss you good night, turn off the lights, and close the door.
 You’ll stay in bed until I come to get you tomorrow morning.”

 He has fewer reasons to revert to his old habits when he has a clear plan of what to expect.
 After all, you can’t blame him for holding his ground when your old habits are all he has ever known.
-And at 5 years old, he’s more verbal and capable of communicating than when he was younger.

 Free resource: Want to learn several parenting tips you can apply right away?
 Join my newsletter and grab the bonus chapter of Parenting with Purpose—at no cost to you.
 As one parent said:

 “I’ve read the free chapter and articles on your website and found them so useful.
-Thank you for those!” -Sam Nye
+Thank you for those!”

 Parenting with Purpose Bonus Chapter

-2. Create a conducive sleep environment
+3. Create a conducive sleep environment

 For instance: